onecompiler/tutorials/ruby/basics/operators.md

-An operator is a symbol which has special meaning and performs an operation on single or multiple operands like addition, substraction etc. VB.net provides rich set of in-built operators.
+An operator is a symbol which has special meaning and performs an operation on single or multiple operands like addition, substraction etc. Ruby provides rich set of in-built operators.

 # Types of Operators in Ruby